zyteo/BaoBae/readme.md

 - 14 Nov: Exploring more of firebase.
 Set up the database for storing the items.
 Moved all relevant code from jsx to firebase backend to ensure division between frontend/backend.
 - 15 Nov: Exploring firebase commands.
 Refined authentication code.
+Added some data and test update of item in collection.